 A nebuliser is a machine that changes liquid medication into a vapour.
 Pressurised air is pumped through the liquid to form a fine mist, which can then be breathed in through a mask or mouthpiece.

 The use of spacers over nebulisers for ongoing asthma management has long been a hot topic.
 A lot of research has been done in this area.
 There is a strong evidence base that using a puffer with a spacer works just as well as a nebuliser for treating asthma, including during a flare-up.
 Using a puffer with a spacer is also easier, cheaper, more portable and reduces the potential for side effects.

 Nebulisers are still used for treating severe or life-threatening asthma, usually in a hospital when more than one treatment is needed at the same time, or for people in certain circumstances.
 This may be someone who has other complex conditions besides asthma.

-If you’d like some more help in deciphering anything to do with your medicines, ask your doctor or consider visiting your local chemist.
+If you’d like some more help in deciphering anything to do with your medicines, ask your doctor or asthma educator or consider visiting your local chemist.
 Your community pharmacist is often easily accessible and will be able to answer many of the questions you may have about your asthma medicines and your asthma management plan.

 In Part 2, we’ll work on demystifying your ongoing asthma management.